craftcms/docs/docs/5.x/reference/field-types/matrix.md

 Choose how the nested elements are represented within the [field UI](#the-field):

   - **As cards**: Read-only [element cards](../../system/elements.md#chips-cards) that surface nested field data.
+  - **As card grid**: Similar to **As cards**, but cards are limited in width and arranged in a grid. <Since ver="5.9.0" feature="The dedicated card grid Matrix view mode" />
   - **As inline-editable blocks**: Manage nested entries as though they were part of the current element.
 In prior versions of Craft, this was the _only_ display option for Matrix fields.
   - **As an element index**: A simplified [element index](../../system/elements.md#indexes) with sorting, searching, and filtering controls.

-    When using the element index view mode, you can also allow authors to toggle between a card view and standard table view.
-Enabling the table view reveals controls for the columns that will be displayed, by default.
+    When using the element index view mode, you can enabled **Include Table View** to allow authors to toggle between the card view and the traditional table view.
+Enabling the table view reveals controls for the **Default Table Columns**, and the index’s **Default View Mode**.

 ### “New” Button Label